 1. Capitalise on those 2-4-1 deals

-For most, these deals are on at rather annoying times, or strange days of the week; like a Wednesday, when most people need to go home/make dinner/pick up the kids, etc.
+For most, these deals are on at impractical times, or strange days of the week; like a Wednesday, when most people need to go home/make dinner/pick up the kids, etc.

-You, however, live in the magic space outside the 9-5 grind!
+As a student, however, you live in the magic space outside the 9-5 grind!
 You, are flexible and can attend any great 2-4-1 food or drinks bargain you wish!
 So take advantage of it!

 Get to know the deals in your local area and local pubs and cafes too.
-I want to tell you to stay home and cook all your own food and not to waste money on eating out, but as that is just not feasible it’s really worth to get wise to deals like this early on in your student life.
+Whilst it is obviously more cost effective to cook at home, for the times when it is just not feasible to do so, it's a great money saver.
+It’s really worth it to get wise to deals like this early on in your student life.
 It will save you so much money over the 3 or 4 years you’re studying.

 2. Go and see live music (unsigned bands)

-I love live music.
-Give me a sticky floor, in a small pub back room over the O2 arena any day of the week!
-It’s fun, it’s loud, and it’s local.
+Live music It’s fun, it’s loud, and it’s local. going to see smaller, unsigned bands, means you will have the same great energy and fun filled evening, but at a fraction of the cost.
 These nights are fun and so much cheaper than paying for big names.
 Sometimes, if you’re lucky, you could even stumble on the next big thing.

 Check out the local pubs and clubs in the area around your residence or campus to see who is playing when.
-It’s a great way to have a fun night out and let your hair down without spending too much cash.
+It’s a great way to have a fun night out and let your hair down.

 3. Learn to love student nights